ccsc-tools/FlareML/ReadME.txt

  mlaas_utils.py   - utilities program used by the test and training programs

 Running a Test/Prediction Task:
-1. To run a test/prediction, you may use the existing data sets from the "test_dataî directory or provide your own file.
+1. To run a test/prediction, you may use the existing data sets from the "test_data‚Äù directory or provide your own file.
 2.	mlaas_test.py is used to run the test/prediction.
 Type: python mlaas_test.py -h will show you the available options as follows:
 	usage: mlaas_test.py [-h] [-t TEST_DATA_FILE] [-l LOGFILE] [-v VERBOSE] [-a ALGORITHM] [-m MODELID]